TrentBrunson/UFO/README.md

 ### Future Recommendations
 ---
-To use the filter correctly
+To use the filter correctly, a user needs to know the exact text.
+Future revisions will update the search fields to the list of values in that column.
+Also adding a duration and/or a comments search could be useful updates.